 Tonight, the rain had finally stopped.
 The night sky was uncharacteristically clear.
 The several weeks of downpour had grumbled down.
 From rolling mists and tumbling gray clouds, its majestic rage had softened to an amiable shower at noon and then, like a bad-tempered friend on his grumpy day off, it had swiftly flown off to distant lands, carried along by distant winds, in some delirium of an adventure, perhaps.

 On his leave, though, the weak sun had certainly dried off some of the earth’s surface back to its original appearance.
 Yet some bespattered weeds and swamps of wetland, wet corners remained here and there.
 Some carriages carried by grumpy horses could still, by ill-fortune of their master or by their own good-humor, find several pits of their choices to overturn into.
-Though such a situation were tasteless for most who met them, accidents of this kind were far from being settled down, as soon as the rain stopped.
+Though such a situation was tasteless for most who met them, accidents of this kind were far from being settled down, as soon as the rain stopped.

 Wei Zhiruo alone had seen two carriage accidents since opening her eyes this morning.
 These carriages were particularly headed towards this manor, rushing along with other such five and six specially crafted and suited carriages with elaborate emblems of clan holdings.
 One had overturned around the peripheries of Jinghai, while the other one had successfully driven off somewhat nearer to the town gate, but collapsed horrifically with an oncoming carriage just a little away from the manor.